 - Are your policies and procedures around issues such as drug and alcohol influence in the workplace clear and up to date?
 Policies and procedures should be flexible enough to ensure that employees abide by all of them and that they can be changed from time to time.

 - Are employment contracts drafted in a way that protects your organisation, and is in line with legal obligations concerning the collection of personal information?
 You should also consider including a privacy statement in your employment contracts that state the type of personal and/or sensitive information may be collected.

 - If you are introducing new technology, such as fingerprint scanning, have you performed a Privacy Impact Assessment to ensure you are compliant with privacy when introducing it?

 It’s also important to remember not only privacy laws need to be considered in this context.
 Depending on what is monitored, collected and stored, employers also need to be aware of applicable surveillance legislation (which differs state by state) and health records legislation.

 How can Moores help?

 We can also provide you with strategic advice and implementation strategies in a variety of different matters.
-Should you have any questions or queries, please contact Cecelia Irvine-So, Skye Rose or Mariah Khoury on 03 9843 2100 or by filling the enquiry form below.
+Should you have any questions or queries, please do not hesitate to contact us.